brookisme/ng_on_rails/README.md

 *A Rails inspired framework for using AngularJS with Rails*

 The main motivations behind this gem is to standardize and simplify how AngularJS is integrated in a rails  application.

+I am just getting started but this does function *as-is*.
+Big things left to do:
+* write more specs!
+* create generators for controllers/services/(views?)

+I would love feed back (especially on convention choices) and possibly other contributers.
+Send me a note!

 #### Overview